+"There

+with a

+of dates and venues

-If you would like to be a part of the committee of the CAWPBA, please let us know by putting your name in the hat.
+July 2014 Close "spirited demonstration" at the 2014 Goolwa Aquafest If you would like to be a part of the committee of the CAWPBA, please let us know by putting your name in the hat.
 You do not, at this time, need to nominate for a specific position, just that you are interested.
 This means that if there is more than one person nominating for a particular position, knowing only one can fill it, there may be another position that has not been nominated for that could be offered to you.

-July 2014

 Something else that is open to club members is that of Editor of the Hollow Log.
 The newsletter is produced in Microsoft Publisher, which is an extremely easy program to use and has been set up as a template, ready to fill.
 Are there any budding journo's out there that would like to have a go?
 Not too sure?
 Why not become an assistant editor?
 Let us know.

-Page 2 THE HOLLOW LOG

-Back in the Water

-ewis runabout She'll Do had been sitting in a container for 10 or so years and was pretty dry, with cracked planks and lots or gaps around planks and the transom.
-I'd brought the boat across from Adelaide about 10 months earlier and just parked it in the shed.
-I had a go at putting water into the hull soon after getting it home, but it ran out quicker than I could get it in.
-Being a bit short of water on the property at the time, I gave wetting it out away as a bad idea.
+Back in the Water ewis runabout She'll Do had been sitting in a container for got the pressure washer out and gave the inside a good wash L 10 or so years and was pretty dry, with cracked planks and down.
+It removed a heck of a lot of old oil and dirt loosened up lots or gaps around planks and the transom.
+I'd brought the boat by the detergent.
+But, as always, there was a price.
+The boat across from Adelaide about 10 months earlier and just parked it was back to leaking nearly as bad as it did to start with, having in the shed.
+I had a go at putting water into the hull soon after had a lot of its "caulking" - all that accumulated dirt and grease getting it home, but it ran out quicker than I could get it in.
+Be- and gunk from years of use - blown out.
+All the same it contining a bit short of water on the property at the time, I gave wet- ued to improve most of the following day just having it sit with ting it out away as a bad idea.
 When building the trailer for Stormy with Ross Foster, Ross suggested the boat be left on the trailer and parked in the water for a few days to see how much the hull would take up and whether some of the cupping would come out of the planks.
 Knowing how quickly the water ran out previously, I was somewhat sceptical.
 But, nothing ventured, nothing gained.
 I considered backing it into the home dam, but worried about getting it out once the water was in it, making it too heavy to pull up the muddy bank.
 About six months later, we got around to doing it.

-Ross had been in much the same situation with his skiff Ratbag, with water running out quicker than it was going in.
+Ross had been in much the same situation with his skiff Ratbag. with water running out quicker than it was going in.
 Ratbag was essentially a new hull, never having been in the water.
 He took the boat up to Lake Eppalock and parked it in the water on the ramp for hours at a time.
 The planks eventually took up, with the hull being quite tight now.